-106 Belfast Telegraph, 15 June 1954.
+Belfast Telegraph, 15 June 1954.

 Memories of films were often linked to the impact they had on behaviour and dress.
-Historians such as Mark Glancy and Adrian Horn qualify the impact that Hollywood films had on British audiences and demonstrate that the reception of American mass cultural products was mediated by local circumstances.108 Leanne McCormick has also shown how women's impressions of the US troops who arrived in Northern Ireland in the Second World War 'were largely based upon national stereotypes, which in turn were derived mainly from Hollywood films'.109 In the immediate postwar years, the absence of money limited the capacity of young people to impersonate their favourite film stars.
+Historians such as Mark Glancy and Adrian Horn qualify the impact that Hollywood films had on British audiences and demonstrate that the reception of American mass cultural products was mediated by local circumstances.
+Leanne McCormick has also shown how women's impressions of the US troops who arrived in Northern Ireland in the Second World War 'were largely based upon national stereotypes, which in turn were derived mainly from Hollywood films'.
+109 In the immediate postwar years, the absence of money limited the capacity of young people to impersonate their favourite film stars.
 David Ludlam, for instance, claimed that young people would 'affect an American drawl from time to time ... not clothing so much, because that was always in short supply ...
-But in gestures, in attitudes, the way you leaned against a pillar with your arm'.110 In 1952, the Belfast Telegraph interviewed a female cinema employee who imitated ideas from the cinema screen: 'This, she recommends as an ideal way of keeping up to date.
-With one proviso - copy only the simpler styles and those worn by everyday characters like yourself'.^{III} While the cinema provided a template for behaviour and dress, it was limited by parents' conservative attitudes towards gender, sexuality and respectability.
+But in gestures, in attitudes, the way you leaned against a pillar with your arm'.
+110 In 1952, the Belfast Telegraph interviewed a female cinema employee who imitated ideas from the cinema screen: 'This, she recommends as an ideal way of keeping up to date.
+With one proviso - copy only the simpler styles and those worn by everyday characters like yourself'.111 While the cinema provided a template for behaviour and dress, it was limited by parents' conservative attitudes towards gender, sexuality and respectability.
 Sylvia Fearn recalled that she permed her brother-in-law's hair 'because he wanted to look like Tony Curtis ...
-His mother went crackers when he got home with all these massive curls'.112 Adrian Horn noted that as 'home dressmaking was commonplace there were limitless individual adaptations of standard fashions ... which were shown in the cinema'.113 This was evident in the oral history testimony and several interviewees stated that austerity led them to make their own clothes.
-Jean McVeigh stated that seeing Doris Day on screen made her 'feel like going home and setting fire to my wardrobe because it was just so beautiful'.114 There was a stark contrast between the sartorial aspirations of young cinema-goers and the accessibility and affordability of clothing in their home cities.
-Malcom Ayton commented that while American film stars often had multiple suits, 'the average man at the time probably had one suit that wanted to be patched up for work'.115
+His mother went crackers when he got home with all these massive curls'.
+The Adrian Horn noted that as 'home dressmaking was commonplace there were limitless individual adaptations of standard fashions ... which were shown in the cinema'.
+113 This was evident in the oral history testimony and several interviewees stated that austerity led them to make their own clothes.
+Jean McVeigh stated that seeing Doris Day on screen made her 'feel like going home and setting fire to my wardrobe

-108 Horn, Juke Box Britain; M. Glancy, Hollywood and the Americanization of Britain: from the 1920s to the Present (London, 2014); J. Lacey, 'Seeing through happiness: Hollywood musicals and the construction of the American dream in Liverpool in the 1950s', Journal of Popular British Cinema, ii (1999), 54-66; P. Swann, The Hollywood Feature Film in Postwar Britain (London, 1987).
+&lt;sup>108 Horn, Juke Box Britain; M. Glancy, Hollywood and the Americanization of Britain: from the 1920s to the Present (London, 2014); J. Lacey, 'Seeing through happiness: Hollywood musicals and the construction of the American dream in Liverpool in the 1950s', Journal of Popular British Cinema, ii (1999), 54-66; P. Swann, The Hollywood Feature Film in Postwar Britain (London, 1987).

-109 L. McCormick, Regulating Sexuality: Women in Twentieth-Century Northern Ireland (Manchester, 2009), p.
+&lt;sup>109 L. McCormick, Regulating Sexuality: Women in Twentieth-Century Northern Ireland (Manchester, 2009), p.
 152.